snatcoinOfficial/snatcoin/README.md

 What is Snatcoin?
 ----------------

-Snatcoin is a lite version of Litecoin using Scrypt as a proof-of-work algorithm.
+Snatcoin used to be a lite version of Litecoin using Scrypt as a proof-of-work algorithm.
+Snatcoin has since been abandoned, as of roughly May 2018.

  - 1 minute block targets
  - subsidy halves in 44k blocks (~1 month)